German Verb Prefixes (Separable & Inseparable Prefixes)

 geben give | weiter- | weitergeben to pass on |

-- First, detach the prefix from the verb.
+- Detach the prefix from the verb.

 A demonstration of how these verbs conjugate can be seen in Table 1.6.